Istanbul Bilgi University: Campuses

-SantralIstanbul Campus is the largest of Istanbul Bilgi University's four campuses.
+Santralistanbul Campus is the largest of Istanbul Bilgi University's four campuses.
 The campus is home to the Main Gallery building, which serves as a venue for contemporary art exhibitions and cultural events.
 In 2010, the Main Gallery received the prestigious International Architecture Awards.
-Additionally, the campus includes an annex building offering over 5,000 square meters of space to approximately 3,000 students, located just a four-minute walk from the main campus.
+Additionally, the campus includes an annex building offering over 5,000 square meters of space for approximately 3,000 students, located just a four-minute walk from the main campus.

 Dolapdere Campus is situated near Taksim in Istanbul.
 This campus has received multiple accolades, including the "Structure and Life Architecture Award" in 2002 and the "European Award for Steel Structure" in 2005.
-Dolapdere Campus houses the Faculty of Health Sciences, School of Applied Sciences, as well as a fitness center and a short-course swimming pool.
+Dolapdere Campus houses the Faculty of Health Sciences and the School of Applied Sciences, as well as a fitness center and a short-course swimming pool.

 Kuştepe Campus is located in the Şişli district of Istanbul and is Istanbul Bilgi University's first campus.

 Libraries and museums

-Istanbul Bilgi University has three libraries, one in Dolapdere Campus, one in Kuştepe Campus, and one in santralistanbul Campus. İstanbul Bilgi University's Library offers an extensive system to support degree programs, research and teaching.
-Santralistanbul Campus has the Energy Museum.
-Istanbul Bilgi University Press was founded in 2000.
+Istanbul Bilgi University has three libraries, located at the Dolapdere Campus, the Kuştepe Campus, and the Santralistanbul Campus.
+The university library system provides extensive resources to support degree programs, research, and teaching.

+The Santralistanbul Campus is also home to the Energy Museum.
+Istanbul Bilgi University Press was founded in 2000 and publishes academic and scholarly works.